sattlerc/hott-reading-course/schedule.md

 Tasks before the weekly meeting:

-* Read introduction (including "about this book")
+* Read introduction (including "about this book").
-* Read Sections 1–2 and do all the exercises
+* Read Sections 1–2 and do all the exercises.
 * Read Section 3 and choose and solve 3 of the 6 exercises.

 Let us know on Zulip if the workload is too low or high.